bikasaha/MalAware/README.md

 python MALAWARE.py --i /path/to/input.json --m meta-llama/Llama-3.1-8B-Instruct --q --hf <your_hugging_face_token>
 ```

-**Note:** Ensure you have your Hugging Face token for access to gated repositories.

-### Available Models

-**MaLAware** supports the following models:

-- Qwen/Qwen2.5-7B-Instruct
-- meta-llama/Llama-2-7b-hf
-- meta-llama/Llama-3.1-8B-Instruct
-- mistralai/Mistral-7B-Instruct-v0.3
-- tiiuae/falcon-7b

-You can choose the model that best suits your needs based on the task at hand.

 ### Generating Explanations

 Once the malware sample is processed, **MaLAware** will generate a detailed explanation of the detected malicious behavior.
 This explanation will include insights into the potential actions of the malware, what behavior is considered suspicious, and possible mitigations.